Changelog

 tmux 3.7 is within the known-version range (#653)

-TMUX_MAX_VERSION is now "3.7", enabling wrappers and tests for version-gated tmux 3.7 flags such as command_prompt() bspace_exit and show_messages() terminals / jobs.
+TMUX_MAX_VERSION is now "3.7", enabling support and tests for version-gated tmux 3.7 flags such as command_prompt() bspace_exit and show_messages() terminals / jobs.
 Installations on tmux 3.6 and earlier keep their existing behavior.

 libtmux 0.55.1 (2026-04-19)